 12 Adorable DIY Christmas Wreath Ideas

 Wreaths are a classic symbol of the season—but they can be pricey at the store.
-Here's 12 DIY Christmas wreath ideas that are easy and festive.
+Here are 12 DIY Christmas wreath ideas that are easy and festive.

 Santa’s Helpers Wreath

 This snowman and little dog duo is a fun twist on the traditional evergreen Christmas wreath.
 Secure wreath forms together with floral wire, and wrap bunches of evergreen around each, securing with additional floral wire.
 Or save time by buying wreath bases already covered in greenery.
-If desired, add sticks for arms, and decorate with scarves, hats and mittens.
-Find more fun winter craft ideas that’ll make the season merry and bright.
+If you want you can add sticks for arms and decorate the wreath like a fully-fledged snowman complete with scarves, hats and mittens.

 Citrus and Cranberry Wreath